crash0verride11/DarkLight-qBittorent-WebUI/README.md

 **Icons:** I've compiled UI icons that I've re-colored for dark mode into an "_IC.ai" for quick recoloring.

 **Colors/Design:** I'll probably fork this eventually with custom icons throughout and a redsigned style, but I'll be leaving this in-tact as relatively close version of the original UI.

 **Scrollbars:** Use CSS styling, which has only really been supported in the last few years.
-Compatibility may vary, but works in vurrent versions of Safari, Chrome, and Firefox.
+Compatibility may vary, but works in current versions of Safari, Chrome, and Firefox.
 I doubt I'll ever implement a javascript method.

 **Near future:** I won't be making many changes, just stream-lineing the SASS with some more mixins.